rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 > Final Freeze v1 defines the stable core.
 > Negative Space v1 defines the intentional limit.

-Both are required for a trustworthy versioned atlas.
+Both are required for a trustworthy versioned Atlas.

 ---

-## 1. Document Purpose
+## 1. Document purpose

 This document answers a different question from the freeze document.